devamitra-b/Maze_with_me/README.md

-# 📁 Electronics Learning Repository
+# 📁 Maze_With_me Repository

 ## 📁 About This Repository

-This repository is dedicated to learning, practicing, and strengthening core concepts in Electronics.
-It contains structured notes, explanations, and practical insights developed during my continuous learning process, focusing on clarity, understanding, and real-world application.
+This repository is dedicated to designing, building, and understanding a Maze Solving Robot.
+It contains structured explanations, code implementations, and practical insights developed during my learning process, focusing on logic building, problem-solving, and real-time application.

-The repository serves as a personal knowledge base as well as a reference for beginners who want to understand fundamental electronics concepts in a simple and effective way.
+The repository serves as a personal knowledge base as well as a reference for beginners who want to explore robotics concepts through a maze-solving project.

 ---

 ## 📁 Learning Source

-Instructor - Dr. Balajee Shesadri,Dr.Danieal Raj A Learning Platform - ETALVIS.COM
+Instructor -  Dr. Danieal Raj A

-This guidance helped build a strong foundation in both theoretical and practical aspects of electronics.
+This guidance helped in understanding both theoretical concepts and practical implementation of robotics systems.

 ---

-## 📁 Course Contents
+## 📁 Project Overview

-This course is divided into the following sections:

-1. **Electrical Fundamentals**

-   * Basic electrical quantities (Voltage, Current, Resistance)
-   * Ohm’s Law
-   * Power and Energy concepts

-2. **Electronics Fundamentals**

-   * Semiconductor basics
-   * Diodes and Transistors
-   * Basic electronic components

-3. **Number Systems**

-   * Binary, Decimal, Octal, Hexadecimal
-   * Conversions between number systems
-   * Basic digital calculations

-4. **Digital Electronics**

-   * Logic gates
-   * Boolean algebra
-   * Combinational and sequential circuits
+**Maze_With_me** is a project focused on building a robot that can navigate and solve a maze using sensors and logical algorithms.

 ---

+## 📁 Key Components

+The project involves the following elements:

+* Microcontroller (Arduino / similar)
+* Motor driver module
+* DC motors and wheels
+* Sensors (IR / Ultrasonic)
+* Power supply system
+* Chassis and mechanical setup

+---

 ## 📁 Concepts Practiced

-The materials in this repository cover:
+The materials and implementation in this repository cover:

-* Understanding of electrical and electronic principles
+* Basics of robotics and embedded systems
-* Analysis of basic circuits
-* Working of electronic components
+* Sensor interfacing and data reading
-* Number system conversions and logic
+* Motor control and movement logic
-* Digital circuit design basics
-* Problem-solving using electronics concepts
+* Maze-solving algorithms (Left-hand / Right-hand rule)
+* Real-time decision making
+* Integration of hardware and software

-Each topic is explained with simple examples for easy understanding.
+Each concept is implemented in a simple and understandable manner.

 ---

 ## 📁 Repository Structure

-* The repository is organized into topic-based folders
+* The repository is organized into different sections
+* Code files for robot control
+* Circuit diagrams and hardware connections
-* Each folder contains notes, examples, and diagrams
+* Documentation and explanation files
-* Content is structured for clarity and easy navigation
-* Focus is given to clean and understandable presentation
+* Images and videos of project execution

 ---